michaelsharman/jtidy_cfc/README.md

 *  Added option to fail silently or throw on error
 *  Added log path argument of where to write errors
 *  Removed auto-stripping of header/footer content, use a config option instead
+*  Added a character encoding value to options, defaults to UTF8

 ## Requirements